 Security risk almost exclusively means pickpocketing, for example in the crowds on the Ponte della Paglia, with the best view of the Bridge of Sighs.
 There is extensive advice on this in my article Safety in Venice and in my description of nearby St Mark’s Square.

 For people with reduced mobility, there are ramps at the Ponte della Paglia.
-The Doge’s Palace is also accessible without hindrance except for the secret passageways, the prison cells and the armoury.
+The Doge’s Palace is also accessible without hindrance except for the secret passageways, the prison cells, and the armory.

 The souvenir shop near the bridge